 I also tested a new, cheapie flashlight this week.
 My newest flashlight is this hand-press type.
 No batteries required.

-Works pretty darn good for less than $3.
+Works pretty darn good.
 Here is a link: Hand Press Flashlight

 Here is this week’s giveaway.

 Remember, with all giveaways, winners are notified by email and have 48 hours to claim their prize or an alternate will be selected.
 Once selected, the names of winners are also displayed in the Rafflecopter on the original giveaway article.
 This usually happens on the Friday following the end of the giveaway.

 Coming Soon: A FREE Online Class on Solar Cooking

 Confused about solar cooking?
 Learn everything you need to know about solar cooking, using a solar oven, and the Sun Oven in particular, in this free webinar.
 This special class is free and it will take place on Tuesday, June 2nd at 7PM CDT.

 - How to harness the power of the sun to cook and dehydrate food, purify water, and be better prepared for emergencies